By Steve & Tamami Laser

 Nissan’s Oppama plant in Yokosuka, Japan, is building the new Leaf.
 By the end of 2017, the automaker plans to start Leaf production at Nissan’s plant in Smyrna, Tennessee, and Nissan Motor Manufacturing in Sunderland, U.K. First-generation Leaf production started at Oppama in 2010, and at Smyrna and Sunderland in 2013.
 Leaf batteries will continue to be produced in Smyrna, Sunderland and in Zama, Japan.

-News source, photos and videos of Japanese-market models from Nissan Motor Co.
+News source and photos of Japanese-market models courtesy of Nissan Motor Co.
 Ltd. Additional news source from Nissan North America, Inc. Product information, features, specifications and launch timing is subject to change without notice.